The-Kirby-Institute/Impact_TasP_Australia/README.md

 ### Code summary and manuscript

-The code for the project calculations has been incorporated into a Quarto (version) markdown document `Impact_Tasp_Australia-skeleton.qmd`.
+The code for the project calculations has been incorporated into a Quarto (version 1.3.326) markdown document `Impact_Tasp_Australia-skeleton.qmd`.
 This document forms a skeleton manuscript for submission to a peer-reviewed journal and is in some ways a preprint.
 All the materials required to run the markdown script to reproduce the manuscript results and figures are included in this repository including the references and CSL file.

 Cleaned data inputs used for the calculations and the final results are available in the `output` directory.
 The script reads in two `.csv` input files